Ryuichi Sakamoto: 1990s

 The themes of Prayer and Salvation came out of the feelings of sadness and frustration that I expressed in the first two movements, about the fact that people are starving in the world, and we are not able to help them.
 People are dying, and yet the political and economical and historical situations are too complicated and inert for us to do much about it.
 So I got really angry with myself.
 I asked myself what I could do, and since there's not a lot I can do on the practical level, all that's left for me is to pray.
 But it's not enough just to pray; I also had to think about actually saving those people, so the last movement is called Salvation.
 That's the journey of the piece.

 In 1998, Italian ethnomusicologist Massimo Milano published Ryuichi Sakamoto.
 Conversazioni through the Padova, Arcana imprint.
 All three editions of the book were published in the Italian language.
 Sakamoto's next album, BTTB (1999)—an acronym for "Back to the Basics" is comprised a series of original pieces on solo piano influenced by Debussy and Satie and includes "Energy Flow" (a major hit in Japan) and an arrangement of the Yellow Magic Orchestra classic "Tong Poo".

 Sakamoto's long-awaited "opera" LIFE was released in 1999, with visual direction by Shiro Takatani, artistic director of Dumb Type.
-This ambitious multi-genre multi-media project featured contributions from Pina Bausch, Bernardo Bertolucci, Josep Carreras, Salif Keita, the Dalai Lama, Salman Rushdie and Daniel Taylor.
+This ambitious multi-genre multi-media project featured contributions from Pina Bausch, Bernardo Bertolucci, Josep Carreras, Salif Keita, the Dalai Lama, and Salman Rushdie.
 In 2007, they "deconstructed" all the visual images and the sound, to create an art installation.